tbra91/medibank-digital-android/README.md

 - Good use of MVC, MVVM preferable
 - Reuse of components
 - RxKotlin would be a big bonus
+- Android Jetpack Architecture Components (viewModel, LiveData, navigation component, etc) would be a big bomnus

 ## Points of consideration
 - Pagination is not required, API will return only the latest 10 articles per source